squid-cache/squid-cache.github.io/MirrorGuidelines.rst

   .
 For FTP package mirrors the ftp:// URL and whether you provide an http:// alternative URL as well.
   .
 For HTTP package mirrors the http:// URL.
   .
 For website mirrors the FQDN for the mirror server or proxy
- * contact person and email - they will be notified of any problems found by the scan.
+ * contact person and email
+  . they will be notified of any problems with this server found by the automated testing.
+  . optional: this same email address should also be subscribed to the [[http://lists.squid-cache.org/listinfo/squid-mirrors|squid-mirrors mailing list]].
  * country where the mirror is sited
  * name of organization to be credited with sponsorship
  * optional: a URL for the organization
  * optional: a note about the mirror or sponsor

 Registered mirrors are tested for accuracy regularly.
-Mirrors are removed from the public listings immediately if any problems are detected, and re-added automatically when resolved.
+Mirrors are removed from the public listings immediately if any problems are detected, and re-added automatically a short period after the issue is resolved.
 If the issues remains after several months the mirror is automatically de-registered and scanning will cease at that time.

-To terminate a mirror stop the updates and erase all public content.
+To terminate a mirror stop the updates and erase all public content from the Squid Project.
 Please also notify the above contact to get scanning stopped early.

 == Mirrors for www.squid-cache.org ==